yuanqing/figma-plugins/packages/figma-clean-document/README.md

 ### Clean Document

-Run the above commands on the entire document, the current page, or the selection.
+Run the above commands on the entire document, the current page or the selection.

 ## License